Sitemap

 #1 — Project Teams

-In a project organization, individuals from different departments are assigned temporarily to projects (shocker!).
-Project members contribute temporarily until the project is completed, usually at a pre-determined deadline.
-Individuals may work on multiple projects at a time and may rely on others in their department to produce their share of the work.
+In a project organization, individuals from different departments are assigned temporarily to projects.
+Members work together temporarily to complete their work, usually in anticipation of a pre-determined deadline.
+Individuals may work on multiple projects at a time.

 #2 — Product Teams